SaiSJoshi/SaiSJoshi/README.md

 I am motivated by a challenge and enjoy the thrill of problem solving.
 Kaggle challenges have recently piqued my interest.
 <br>
 In my spare time, I like to read books and visit national parks.
-I occasionally devote time to perfecting my creative abilities, such as sketching, painting, playing games and playing guitar or drums.
+I occasionally spent time to perfect my creative abilities, such as sketching, painting, playing games and playing guitar or drums.
 My artwork can be found at the link below under other skills.
 '#newfoundgames - Journey'
 <br>
 ## 🕵️‍♀️ Key Expertise